ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Completed the 'JavaScript Basics' course on Treehouse and started the 'JavaScript Arrays, Loops, and Objects' course.

 **Thoughts:** I completed the JavaScript practice I had been stuck on.
 After this, I started the next course in the Front End Web Development Track, 'JavaScript Arrays, Loops, and Objects'.
 I've learned how to use the while loop so far.

+### Day 36: 02 October 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today I learned more about while loops and I learned what an endless loop was and how to prevent it.
+I also started learning about 'do .. while' loops.